all-of-us/pyclient/py/README.md

 Name | Required? | Description
 ---- | --------- | -----------
 `request` | Yes | A [MaterializeCohortRequest](#materializecohortrequest) indicating what cohort to materialize, what filtering and ordering criteria to apply, and what fields to retrieve.
 `max_results` | No | The maximum number of results to retrieve in the generator.
 Defaults to returning all results matching the cohort and filtering criteria in the specified request, making as many server calls as needed.
 This may require multiple server calls -- request.page_size specifies the maximum number retrieved per call.
+`debug` | No | True if you want to see debugging output for the API requests used to materialize the cohort; defaults to False.

-### `materialize_cohort_page`
+### `aou_workbench_client.cohorts.materialize_cohort_page`

 `materialize_cohort_page` is used to fetch a single page of results from cohort materialization, as a [MaterializeCohortResponse](swagger_docs/MaterializeCohortResponse.md).

-Normally you should be able to call [`materialize_cohort`](#materialize_cohort) instead of this function, but you may use this function to get better control over when requests to retrieve results from the server are executed.
+Normally you should be able to call [`materialize_cohort`](#aou_workbench_clientcohortsmaterialize_cohort) instead of this function, but you may use this function to get better control over when requests to retrieve results from the server are executed.